 - Cover with foil and bake for 20 minutes at 350.
 Remove foil and bake for 10-15 more minutes or until cheese is bubbly and golden brown.
-(Cook for 10-15 minutes longer, covered, if baking from frozen.)
+(If baking FROZEN pan, cook for 20 or so minutes longer while still covered.)

 Double, Triple & Freeze-ABLE!

 This is the meal I always take for my friends having babies or friends just needing a night off from cooking for whatever reason, because it can go straight into their oven, or straight in the freezer!
 Plus, it is one of those meals that can be transported easily in a standard aluminum pan that no one has to return!

 As I was preparing this recipe last week to take to a friend, I made a pan for my house too, because this recipe doubles and triples really well without any extra work!
 I got this text from my friend last night… I’m serious, EVERYONE loves this!

 Once my girls realized what I was making, they seriously cheered and offered to help… they were excited.
 This is a FAVORITE!!